Information for the city of Birmingham

-Because, depending on the size of the job, it can take up to 60 days for some businesses to get paid then it's important to cover your own back and not leave yourself cash short to pay the bills.
-After all, how many businesses have two months revenue just lying there to cover all their expenses until they get paid?
+Because, depending on the size of the job, it can take up to 60 days for some businesses to get paid then it's important to cover your own back and not leave yourself short in that day. after all, how many businesses have two months revenue just lying there to cover all the losses until they get paid?

 This is especially true of trucking companies.
-They tend to deal with lots of invoices which means a significant amount of collection time involves business owner themselves.
-Trying to get paid in time can become an incredible hassle and this is why you use trucking factoring companies who are happy to help out truckers specifically.
+They tend to deal with lots of invoices which means a significant amount of running around and donkey work for the business owner themselves.
+Trying to get paid in time can become an incredible hassle and this is why you get specific trucking factoring companies who are happy to help out truckers specifically.

 As we all know, trucking is an incredibly large industry with many companies out there employing hundreds of drivers.
-Unfortunately, many of these drivers end up in money troubles because they are still waiting for work from six weeks ago to actually pay them.
+Unfortunately, many of these drivers can spend night in the cold or hungry as they are still waiting for work from six weeks ago to actually pay them.
 When this is the situation for a trucking company, turning to factoring companies for assistance might be the best choice left.

-This means that a trucking company can pay the wages of the staff, keep all the trucks topped off with fuel and continue to scale, grow and expand without always waiting for the money which is taking too long to come in.
-Trucking Businesses running without a factoring program put in place are leaving themselves at significant risk, as competitors cash out fast and continue to expand.
+This means that a trucking company can pay the wages of the staff, keep all the vans topped up with fuel and continue to scale, grow and expand without always waiting for the never-never with money which is taking forever to arrive coming in. businesses running without a factoring model put in place are leaving themselves in significant risk, as competitors cash out fast and continue to expand.

-There’s genuinely nothing to be worried about when it comes to using a Factoring company – they aren’t like a bank or somebody who is going to leave you with a huge pile of debt to pay back.
-You give them genuine invoices from work you have already finished, you are merely speeding up the payment process.In the United States, where trucking companies thrive, factoring companies are not considered borrowing in any capacity.
-This confidential agreement then allows both parties to profit and enjoy a comfortable future - it gives the factoring company a guaranteed asset of income to add to the list and it gives the trucking firm the needed cash that they worked hard to earn.
+In the United States, where trucking companies thrive, factoring companies are not considered borrowing in any capacity.
+This confidential agreement then allows both parties to profit and enjoy a comfortable future - it gives the factoring company a guaranteed asset of income to add to the list and it gives the trucking firm a wad of cash that they worked hard to earn.

-The trucking company provides their invoices to the factoring company.
-The trucking factoring company then receive the payments from the trucking company’s customers.
-Factoring has been around for hundreds of years and has been used for many years by many different industries – but none more so than truckers.
-While you may miss out on a small part of the money , something like 1-3% depending on who you work with, it means that you are getting the money today and can actually start putting the money to work.
+This is an extremely old business type and has been used for many years by many different types of work - but none more so than truckers.
+While you may miss out on a small part of the money , something like 15% depending on who you work with, it means that you are getting the money today and can actually start putting some food on the table.

-After all, an IOU or an invoice is not going to pay for expenses, is it?
+After all, an IOU or an invoice is not going to be you fed and washed, is it?
 For trucking companies when the money can be good one day and gone the next, it's up to the drivers to work sensibly and to ensure they are leaving themselves with a significant amount of time and finance to get through the week until they are paid again.

-So the next time your trucking business is having some short-term cash flow issues and you are spending too much time chasing slow paying clients, why not start considering using a factoring businesses as a way to get your money and give yourself a more comfortable future in the eyes of your trucking staff and your bank balance?
+So the next time your trucking business is having some short-term cash flow issues and you are spending too much time chasing up slow paying clients, why not start considering to use factoring businesses as a way to change your motive and give yourself a more comfortable future in the eyes of your trucking staff and your bank balance?